CYPRUS BRIEF HISTORICAL SURVEY

 Nikiforos Focas, putting a stop to the raids.
 The advance of Seljukes in Asia Minor

-crusade in the eleventh century obliged the Emperors
+and the first crusade in the eleventh century obliged the Emperors

 of Constantinople to turn Cyprus into a stronghold.
 It was then that the castles

 of St. Hilarion, Bufavento and Kantara were built.

 Isaac Comnenos, usurped the Byzantine authority of Cyprus, declared

 Part of Richard Coeur de Lion's fleet wrecked off Limassol on the way to the third crusade.

 Survivors included his fiancee, Berengaria of Navarre, who was

 treated by Comnenos.
 Richard invaded and captured the island.